Shepparton: History

 The railway from Seymour reached the town in 1880.
 A mechanics institute opened between 1880 and 1888 as Shepparton rapidly developed into a major manufacturing and service centre.

 During the Victorian railway boom the railways expanded, and by the turn of the century Shepparton was central to a large network of regional branch lines on the Toolamba–Echuca railway line — lines leading to Cobram, Nathalia, Dookie, Picola and Katamatite.
 Rail-served industries helped Shepparton grow into a city.
 While these lines experienced a brief boom, almost all of them would later close.
 The Goulburn River also developed as a secondary transport hub, with paddle steamers and ferries operating at The Barges.

 In the post-war era the city's population virtually tripled, with immigration to the city becoming a major factor, particularly of Mediterranean origin including new residents from Italy, Greece, Albania, Yugoslavia and Macedonia.
 Post war the city's built environment also went through rapid change, with many of the old buildings being replaced with modern ones.
 One of the last significant pre-war buildings, the post office was modernised during this period before being demolished for the construction of a concrete building in 1973.
 Prior to its demolition the much loved landmark was originally planned to be rebuilt in another location as part of the development of an International Village however the proposal fell through.
 Since the 2000s there was renewed interest in rebuilding the lost landmark as a Local Heritage Museum.

 Geography

 Climate

-Shepparton has a cold semi-arid climate (Köppen climate classification: BSk) bordering upon a Mediterranean climate (Csa), with hot, sunny summers and cool, cloudy winters.
+Shepparton has a cool semi-arid climate (Köppen: BSk) bordering upon a humid subtropical climate (Cfa), with hot, sunny summers and cool, cloudy winters.
 The hottest summer month is January, when the average maximum temperature is 32.1 C. In winter, the weather becomes coldest in July when the minimum averages 3.4 C and the maximum gets to 13.3 C. On 7 February 2009, a maximum of 46.1 C was recorded in the city.

 Although the rainfall in Shepparton is fairly sparse, winter sees the most rain days.
 Rainfall is quite low throughout the year.
 Even with the wettest month being in November, the rainfall still averages at 45.7 mm.
 The driest month in terms of rainfall is January, which receives an average of 30.0 mm.

 The average wind speed in Shepparton is 4.03 m/s.